European Pillar of Social Rights: Criticism

-Over the last 20 years, the fundamental social rights declared in the EU Charter of Fundamental Rights have been neither any great help in extending the EU’s social dimension nor have they been able to prevent the decline of social rights through the austerity-driven management of the euro crisis (Busch et al. 2018: 40).
-We can only consider the EPSR as a soft instrument of EU governance.
-Although it is managed and monitored by the Commission, it has significant potential within the well-developed policy coordination between Member States, but this is contingent on the Council's approval of the Commission's proposals.
-The EPSR's extensive integration into the Commission's policy coordinating framework has been viewed with scepticism by Member States.
-The EPSR is moreover not the right tool for overcoming the dominance of budgetary and competition-related priorities over social ones.
-The EPSR is most widely mentioned in the areas of education, anti-discrimination, and active labour market policy.
+Over the past two decades, the fundamental social rights set out in the Charter of Fundamental Rights of the European Union have been of limited help in extending the EU's social dimension, and have not prevented the erosion of social rights under austerity-driven management of the euro crisis.
+The EPSR can therefore be regarded as a soft instrument of EU governance: although managed and monitored by the Commission, its potential is significant only within the framework of well-developed policy coordination between Member States, and remains contingent on the Council's approval of Commission proposals.
+The extensive integration of the EPSR into the Commission's policy-coordination framework has itself been viewed with scepticism by Member States.
+Critics argue that the EPSR is not an adequate tool for overcoming the dominance of budgetary and competition priorities over social ones; it is most frequently invoked in the areas of education, anti-discrimination and active labour market policy.